County Louth: Urban areas

-The most populous towns in Louth as of the 2016 census were (population in parentheses):
+The most populous towns in Louth as of the 2022 census were (population in parentheses):

 Ethnicity and migration

-As of the 2016 census, the population of County Louth was 91.5% white.
-Those who identified as White Irish constituted 83% of the county's population, and Irish Travellers comprised a further 0.6%.
-Caucasians who did not identify as ethnically Irish accounted for 7.8% of the population.
+As of the 2022 census, the population of County Louth was 85.9% white.
+Those who identified as White Irish constituted 76.7% of the county's population, and Irish Travellers comprised a further 0.7%.
+Caucasians who did not identify as ethnically Irish accounted for 8.5% of the population.

-The second largest ethnic group in Louth in 2016 was black, accounting for 2.8% of the population.
-Of this group, virtually the entire population lived in the two largest towns, with 50.5% of Louth's black residents living in Dundalk and 44.5% living in Drogheda.
+The second largest ethnic group in Louth in 2022 was black, accounting for 3.3% of the population.
+Of this group, virtually the entire population lived in the two largest towns, with 56.5% of Louth's black residents living in Dundalk and 36.2% living in Drogheda.

-Those of Asian and Mixed Race backgrounds accounted for 1.9% (2,399 people) and 1.4% (1,756 people) of the population respectively, with the majority of these groups residing in either Drogheda or Dundalk.
-Around 3,000 people or 2.5% of the population did not state their ethnicity in 2016.
+Those of Asian and Mixed Race backgrounds accounted for 2.7% (3,808 people) and 1.7% (2,333 people) of the population respectively, with the majority of these groups residing in either Drogheda or Dundalk.
+Around 9,000 people or 6.4% of the population did not state their ethnicity in 2022, a significant increase from 2.5% in the 2016 census.

-In contrast to the other counties in the Mid-East Region, which are characterised by widespread migration from Dublin, Louth has one of the highest proportions of native residents in Ireland.
-Around two-thirds (66.2%) of Louth's residents were born within the county, making it the 7th most indigenous county in the State.
-People from Dublin accounted for just 7% of Louth's population in 2016, compared with 28% in neighbouring Meath to the south.
-A total of 18,638 people (14.6%) were born elsewhere in Ireland, and 24,509 people (19.2%) were born outside of the country.
+In contrast to the other counties in the Mid-East Region, which are characterised by widespread migration from the Dublin area, Louth has one of the highest proportions of native residents in Ireland.
+Around two-thirds (64.5%) of Louth's residents were born within the county, making it the 7th most indigenous county in the State.
+People from elsewhere in the Republic of Ireland accounted for just 13.9% of Louth's population in 2022, compared with 49.2% in neighbouring County Meath to the south.
+A total of 30,145 people (21.7%) were born outside of the country, up from 24,509 people (19.2%) in 2016.

-As with other border counties, people from Northern Ireland make up the largest proportion of people born outside of the Republic of Ireland within Louth.
-Those born in Northern Ireland comprise 5.5% of Louth's population, and people born in Britain comprise a further 3.1% of the population.

-Apart from the United Kingdom, the five largest foreign national groups in Louth are: Polish (2.2 percent), Lithuanian (1.6 percent), Nigerian (0.7 percent), Latvian (0.6 percent) and Pakistani (0.45 percent).
+The largest foreign national groups by citizenship in Louth are: British (1.69%), Polish (1.50 percent), Lithuanian (1.40 percent), Nigerian (0.97 percent), Latvian (0.89 percent) and Romanian (0.57 percent).